13 Best Paintings at the Prado Museum

 5. The Crucifixion, by Juan de Flandes

-The Crucifixion, by Juan de Flandes| ©Juan de Flandes
+The Crucifixion, Juan de Flandes| ©Juan de Flandes

-The Crucifixion, by Juan de Flandes| ©Juan de Flandes
+The Crucifixion, Juan de Flandes| ©Juan de Flandes

-Considered a masterpiece of Hispano-Flemish painting, the Crucifixion panel was commissioned by Bishop Juan Rodríguez de Fonseca from Juan de Flandes, who painted it to form part of the main altarpiece of Palencia Cathedral.
+Considered a masterpiece of Hispano-Flemish painting, the Crucifixion panel was commissioned by Bishop Juan Rodríguez de Fonseca from Juan de Flandes, who painted it to form part of the main altarpiece in Palencia Cathedral.

 The work was part of the altarpiece along with 10 other paintings by the same artist, who was unable to see them installed in the cathedral before his death.
 However, it is the Crucifixion which is considered to be the best of these 10 paintings due to the quality and detail of the scene.